strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 * **Topic Management** - Creates and manages Kafka Topics within the cluster.
 * **User Management** - Creates and manages Kafka Users within the cluster.
 * **Connector Management** - Creates and manages Kafka Connect connectors.
-* **Includes Kafka Mirror Maker** - Allows for mirroring data between different Apache Kafka® clusters.
+* **Includes Kafka Mirror Maker 1 and 2** - Allows for mirroring data between different Apache Kafka® clusters.
 * **Includes HTTP Kafka Bridge** - Allows clients to send and receive messages through an Apache Kafka® cluster via the HTTP protocol.
 * **Includes Cruise Control** - Automates the process of balancing partitions across an Apache Kafka® cluster.
+* **Prometheus monitoring** - Built-in support for monitoring using Prometheus.

 ### Upgrading your Clusters

+To upgrade the Strimzi operator, you can use the `helm upgrade` command.
+`helm upgrade` at this time does not support upgrading the custom resource definitions (for more details, see [Custom Resource Definitions](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/)).
+So after upgrading the Strimzi operator, you have to manually install the new CRDs.
+You can find them on our [GitHub release page](https://github.com/strimzi/strimzi-kafka-operator/releases) or in the `crd` subdirectory inside the Helm Chart.

 The Strimzi Operator understands how to run and upgrade between a set of Kafka versions.
 When specifying a new version in your config, check to make sure you aren't using any features that may have been removed.